-Specifically, I do not consult on cancer (though I am happy to provide preventive therapies or supportive therapies while following conventional protocols), ailments that are well-controlled/addressed with conventional medicines, and any injury that emergency care best addresses.
+Specifically, I do not consult on cancer (though I am happy to provide supportive approaches while following conventional treatment), ailments that are well-controlled/addressed with conventional medicines, and any injury that emergency care best addresses.

-In addition to these poorly-addressed-with-herbal-medicine health situations, I also am not a counselor or life coach, so individuals whom desire specific non-physical guidance should look elsewhere, though the psychosomatic dynamic of some illness is undeniable.
-Moreover, though Cannabis (Marijuana) is technically an herbal medicine, I do not recommend its use due to its well-documented correlation with some forms of mental illness and its status as a gateway drug.
-Plus, any herbalist worth his salt should be able to find replacements for Cannabis’ (several) therapeutic influences.
+In addition to these poorly-addressed-with-herbal-medicine health situations, I am not a counselor or life coach, so individuals whom desire specific non-physical guidance should look elsewhere, though the psychosomatic dynamic of some illness is undeniable.

 What to expect

-Consultations are generally between 40-60 minutes in length and are comprised of verbal interview and intake form and lab work up analysis (if available).
-In addition, some non-intrusive physical examination may be performed: observing the skin, hair, eyes, nails, tongue, and/or pulse for example.
-I only conduct in-person consultations and do not offer consultations by phone, email, online chat, etc.
+Consultations are comprised of verbal interview.
+In addition, some non-intrusive physical observation may be performed: observing the skin, hair, eyes, nails, tongue, and/or pulse for example.

-I use this time (and behind-the-scenes research) to determine the most effective herbal therapy (and sometimes additional supplements) that addresses both the underlying constitutional/genetic pattern (if one exists) and outward symptoms.
+I use this time (and behind-the-scenes research) to determine the most effective herbal combination (and sometimes additional supplements) that addresses both the underlying constitutional/genetic pattern (if one exists) and its outward manifestation.

 Cost and payment options

-Initial consultations (40-60 minutes) are $80.
+Initial consultations are between 40 to 60 minutes in length, with 45 minutes being the average.
+They are $80.
 Follow-up consultations (15-30 minutes) are $40.
-The majority of suggested herbs I personally dispense, in the classic forms: tincture, tea, salve, etc. These are priced at or slightly below on-line/health food store prices.
-On occasion I’ll recommend supplements that I don’t stock.
-These I suggest purchasing on-line or locally at (Natural Grocers, Whole Foods, etc.).
+The majority of suggested herbs I personally dispense, in the classic forms: tincture, tea, salve, etc. These are priced slightly less than on-line/health food store prices.
+On occasion I’ll suggest supplements that I don’t stock.
+These are best purchased on-line or locally (Natural Grocers, Whole Foods, etc.).